kiralpoon/NSFW_checker/ExecPlan_NSFW_API.md

 Fourth, unsafe image test passes: Uploading an image with nudity or sexual content returns JSON with "status": "Not Safe" and reason mentioning "Sexual content detected" or similar.
 Use appropriate test images that comply with OpenAI's usage policies.

+Fifth, browser testing passes BEFORE containerization: All tests in Step 5 (Web UI loads, safe image classification, NSFW image classification, error handling, API documentation) must pass successfully when running locally without Docker.
+You must visually confirm the web interface works, upload test images through the browser, and see correct color-coded results (green for safe, red for unsafe) before proceeding to Docker.
+This is the critical TDD validation checkpoint.

-Fifth, Docker build succeeds: Running docker build -t nsfw-checker . completes without errors and produces an image.
+Sixth, Docker build succeeds AFTER local validation: Only after completing browser testing, running docker build -t nsfw-checker . completes without errors and produces an image.
 Running docker run -p 8080:8080 -e OPENAI_API_KEY=key nsfw-checker starts the service and it's accessible at localhost:8080.
 Calling the health endpoint returns the healthy status.
+The web UI should work identically inside Docker as it did locally.

-Sixth, Cloud Run deployment succeeds: After running the gcloud run deploy command, the service is live at a Cloud Run URL like https://nsfw-checker-xyz.run.app.
+Seventh, Cloud Run deployment succeeds: After running the gcloud run deploy command, the service is live at a Cloud Run URL like https://nsfw-checker-xyz.run.app.
 Visiting the URL with /health appended returns {"status":"healthy"}.

-Seventh, Cloud Run image check works: Using curl or an HTTP client to POST an image to the Cloud Run URL at the /check-image endpoint returns the same JSON structure as local testing.
+Eighth, Cloud Run image check works: Using curl or an HTTP client to POST an image to the Cloud Run URL at the /check-image endpoint returns the same JSON structure as local testing.
 This proves the deployed service works end-to-end including receiving requests, processing images, calling OpenAI, and returning results.

-Eighth, OpenAI integration is verified: The API returns responses with detailed category_scores that show various numeric scores.
+Ninth, OpenAI integration is verified: The API returns responses with detailed category_scores that show various numeric scores.
 These scores could only come from OpenAI's moderation model, confirming the integration works.
 If you see errors like "invalid API key" the API key is wrong.
 If you see errors like "model not found" the OpenAI API may have changed and the code needs updating per the notes section.

-Ninth, web UI works: Visiting the Cloud Run service URL in a web browser displays the web UI.
+Tenth, web UI works in production: Visiting the Cloud Run service URL in a web browser displays the web UI.
 Uploading an image through the web interface shows the classification result formatted nicely on the page, proving the static file serving and frontend JavaScript work correctly in the deployed environment.

 ### Testing Commands